-The shots of the day brought to you by me:
+The shots of the da

 I know these shots aren't up to par with most of my work, but I'm not a great bird photographer nor have ever claimed to be one, but I get the best shots I can with the worst lens in my bag and have had some pretty nice stuff come from it.
 I always tend to shoot in Av (Aperture Priority) Mode and have a lot of success with bird images since they have so much detail and the more I can get out the image by boosting the aperture really seems to help.
 I remember when I first got this lens and was always shooting in the lowest aperture so I could max out the shutter speed.
 That did wonders for me as I